 Wrap-Up & What’s Next

 This stoved chicken recipe is one I return to when I want dinner to feel calm again.
-It gives me warmth, steady comfort, and a full feeling without heaviness, which matters more to me now than flashy flavors.
+It gives me warmth, steady comfort, and a full feeling without heaviness, which matters more to me now than flashy flavors though I still enjoy brighter dishes now and then, like crispy orange chicken or a fresh, balanced teriyaki chicken avocado rice stack when I want something a little different.